RobinLWilson/sql-challenge/README.md

 # sql-challenge
 Module 9, SQL

-This challenge utilizes and ERD to create a schema for an employment database.
+This challenge utilized an ERD to create a schema for an employment database.
 Queries include:
 - Employee list with full name, sex & salary
 - All employees hired in 1986